 Re-live the 18th Century at Prairie du Rocher

-Illinois’ Great Rivers Country is laden with rich history, with picturesque towns that reveal the tales of times gone by.
-When exploring the river towns, you’re likely to come across passionate Illinoisans who can offer a glimpse into the past unlike any other.
+Great Rivers Country is full of rich history and picturesque towns that reveal the tales of times gone by.
+When exploring the river towns, you’re likely to come across passionate locals who offer a glimpse into the past unlike any other.

-One town in particular, Prairie du Rocher, is a must-see for history buffs, families and curious travelers alike.
-Translated to “prairie by the rock,” Prairie du Rocher has a phenomenal story.
-The French village was founded in 1722 as the fourth European settlement in Illinois, after the establishment of Fort de Chartres on the fertile land beneath the Mississippi River bluffs.
+Prairie du Rocher, is a must-see for history buffs, families and curious travelers.
+Translated to “prairie by the rock,” the French village was founded in 1722 as the fourth European settlement in Illinois, after the establishment of Fort de Chartres on the fertile land beneath the Mississippi River bluffs.
 For years, Prairie du Rocher provided grain and other food resources to New Orleans and communities within the Louisiana Territory.
 Today, you can explore amazing historical sites such as Fort de Chartres and the Creole House.

 — The Illinois Office of Tourism